krahets/hello-algo/en/docs/chapter_sorting/radix_sort.md

 The previous section introduced counting sort, which is suitable for scenarios where the data size $n$ is large but the data range $m$ is small.
 Suppose we need to sort $n = 10^6$ student IDs, where each ID is an $8$-digit number.
 This means the data range $m = 10^8$ is very large.
 Using counting sort in this case would require significant memory space.
 Radix sort can avoid this situation.

 <u>Radix sort</u> shares the same core concept as counting sort, which also sorts by counting the frequency of elements.
-However, radix sort builds upon this by utilizing the progressive relationship between the digits of numbers.
-It processes and sorts the digit one at a time, ultimately achieving the final sorted order.
+Meanwhile, radix sort builds upon this by utilizing the progressive relationship between the digits of numbers.
+It processes and sorts the digits one at a time, achieving the final sorted order.

 ## Algorithm process